You are here

 - Creating deeper awareness of the issues among chapter members through chapter presentations

-- Ensuring that well-being and satisfaction is woven into multiple chapter activities
+- Ensuring that well-being and professional fulfillment is woven into multiple chapter activities

 - Helping members learn to make the case for investing in physician wellness to their practice and organization leaders